braze-inc/braze-docs/_docs/_partners/data_and_infrastructure_agility/analytics/neura_insights.md

 ---

-# Neura insights
+# Neura Insights

 > [Neura][1] helps leading mobile brands drive higher customer engagement & retention with AI-powered, real-world behavioral insights and advanced campaign segmentation & triggering.

-*Leverage [Neura insights][2] to uncover the relationships between each user’s real-world behavior and the actions they take in your app in order to find the best moment to engage with each user.*
+*Leverage [Neura Insights][2] to uncover the relationships between each user’s real-world behavior and the actions they take in your app in order to find the best moment to engage with each user.*

 ![Insights Bubble Graph][9]